 Dead Heading: When the frequency of the pulses slows down or stops this means that the pump has deadheaded, indicating closed valve operation or a blockage in the pipework.

-As mentioned above, LEAP Pumps produce significantly less pulses than a standard diaphragm pumps.
-With the positioning of the sensing system on the central shaft, during operation the diaphragms do not come into contact with their end of stroke, this creates an effective floating diaphragm system.
+As mentioned above, LEAP Pumps produce significantly fewer pulses than standard diaphragm pumps.
+With the positioning of the sensing system on the central shaft, during operation the diaphragms do not come into contact with their end of a stroke, this creates an effective floating diaphragm system.
 The result is a vastly reduced pulsing effect associated with traditional diaphragm pumps.
 This is normally counteracted by utilising a pulsation dampener after the pump on the discharge pipework, causing additional costs for the installation.
-In this specific instance, the end user required as accurate a flow as possible so they opted to install a pulsation dampener as well to create an almost pulseless flow, unseen on any diaphragm pump previously.
+In this specific instance, the end-user required as accurate a flow as possible so they opted to install a pulsation dampener as well to create an almost pulseless flow, unseen on any diaphragm pump previously.

-There are a variety of simple actions that can be taken to improve on this, such as reducing air leaks & regular maintenance of the air compressor, for example, however once these have been exhausted then an assessment of the application and efficiency of the specific equipment in use.
-One of the most expensive pieces of air operated equipment to use is an air operated diaphragm pump.
+There are a variety of simple actions that can be taken to improve on this, such as reducing air leaks & regular maintenance of the air compressor, for example, however, once these have been exhausted than an assessment of the application and efficiency of the specific equipment in use.
+One of the most expensive pieces of air-operated equipment to use is an air operated diaphragm pump.
 Many of these will be working 24/7 and can cost approx £2000.00 / year for a 2” pump.
-When running numerous pumps on site, any cost savings that can be made offer a significant effect on the end users energy costs.
-To operate a standard 2” AODD running at 150 l/min @ 1 bar discharge pressure over a complete 5 day working period would cost an average of £1843.20 / year (based on the British Compressed Air Society figures of between £0.01 - £0.03 to produce 1000 litres of compressed air).
+When running numerous pumps on-site, any cost savings that can be made offer a significant effect on the end-users energy costs.
+To operate a standard 2” AODD running at 150 l/min @ 1 bar discharge pressure over a complete 5-day working period would cost an average of £1843.20 / year (based on the British Compressed Air Society figures of between £0.01 – £0.03 to produce 1000 litres of compressed air).
 Switching to a LEAP unit would save the customer £652.64 each year, per pump!
-Furthermore, the LEAP Pump is able to start pumping at 0.1 bar with no stalling, in test the LEAP was already achieving flow rates of 70% of its maximum open end flow before other pumps had even started.
-In the case of this specific end user, when swapping to numerous LEAP Pumps the affiliated energy costs for operating their lines was significantly reduced and kept to an absolute minimum.
+Furthermore, the LEAP Pump is able to start pumping at 0.1 bar with no stalling, in a test the LEAP was already achieving flow rates of 70% of its maximum open-end flow before other pumps had even started.
+In the case of this specific end-user, when swapping to numerous LEAP Pumps the affiliated energy costs for operating their lines was significantly reduced and kept to an absolute minimum.

-In the case of this specific end user.
+In the case of this specific end-user.
 Due to the complexity of the exiting equipment they were tied into expensive maintenance contracts for each pump system (approx. £10’000 / year per pump) and the downtime associated with routine repairs and maintenance was length resulting in expensive lost production costs.
-Furthermore, the cost of the spares was also expensive.
+Furthermore, the cost of spares was also expensive.
 When they swapped to LEAP they were able to maintain the pumps themselves, reduce the downtime and lost production costs significantly and halve the costs of spares.
-Win Win!
+Win-Win!

 Tapflo UK offered further assistance and support in conjunction with their distributor during the initial commissioning and installation of the LEAP Pump to ensure that the equipment was being used to best of its potential.
-On top of our extensive industrial and hygienic pump ranges, we are also capable of offering site visits, trouble shooting and system appraisal where requested to ensure that our customers and partners are getting the best out of their pumps and systems.
-For further information on the LEAP Pump technology please contactour sales staff who will be more than happy to help and / or visit our LEAP Pump section on our website.
+On top of our extensive industrial and hygienic pump ranges, we are also capable of offering site visits, troubleshooting and system appraisal were requested to ensure that our customers and partners are getting the best out of their pumps and systems.
+For further information on the LEAP Pump technology please contact our sales staff who will be more than happy to help and/or visit our LEAP Pump section on our website.